Check out these amazing places to get away to in Autumn!

 If it starts raining you could spend hours in the luxury department store Galeries Lafayette admiring the designer bags and chic clothes and trying some of the delicious macaroons.
 Paris is the fashion capital, and you’ll notice this when you sit in one of the romantic cafés and watch the stylish Parisians as they hurry on by outside.

-Arrondissements 1-11 is the most central place to stay and if you can find a hotel room here, you’ll be right in the middle of all the action.
+Arrondissements 1-11 are the most central place to stay and if you can find a hotel room here, you’ll be right in the middle of all the action.
 Enjoy Paris during the golden months of autumn and give yourself a few days to do it.
 This will take you to Gare du Nord which is central to the city, whereas it’s a 45-minute journey by train to the city centre from the airport.

 Spa Baths of Budapest